 Toxins are present everywhere and pass through the food chain, as well as entering by other means all the time.
 The problem arises, however, when they begin to accumulate inside the body.
 Normally this isn’t a problem, unless toxin exposure is abnormally high, because the toxins are removed by the body’s excretory systems just as fast as they enter.

 This is when everything is functioning properly though.
-If the kidney, liver or colon gets overworked and can’t recover then the toxins start to pile up, much life a traffic jam trying to make it through a bottle neck.
+If the kidney, liver, or colon gets overworked and can’t recover then the toxins start to pile up, much like a traffic jam trying to make it through a bottle neck.

 This build up of toxins is quite common for a number of reasons.
-Firstly most of us don’t look after ourselves particaurly well.
-We drink and smoke, and even if we don’t do that most of the time we aren’t eating the foods that our body has evolved to eat (plants.)
+Firstly, most of us don’t look after ourselves particularly well.
+We drink and smoke, and even if we don’t do that most of the time we aren’t eating the foods that our body has evolved to eat (plants).

-The pizza on the other hand is naturally sticky and stodgy and once it eaten it has a hard time digesting.
-Different food types actually require different forms of digestive juices so eating lots of different food types together is often a recipe for poor digestion, bloating, constipation and a host of other ailments that can affect the body, and consequently cause toxin build up.
+The pizza, on the other hand, is naturally sticky and stodgy and once it’s eaten it has a hard time digesting.
+Different food types actually require different forms of digestive juices so eating lots of different food types together is often a recipe for poor digestion, bloating, constipation, and a host of other ailments that can affect the body, and consequently cause toxin build up.

-The point is, this barrage of unnatural nutrient devoid, fibre-less foods coat the wall of the colon making it hard for the body to excrete wastes and secondly absorb nutrients (but that’s another point further down.)
+The point is, this barrage of unnatural nutrient-devoid, fiber-less foods coat the wall of the colon making it hard for the body to excrete wastes and absorb nutrients (but that’s another point further down).